KCL-BMEIS/OOP/week2A.md

 system) &ndash; which is why the command above [*pipes*](https://www.geeksforgeeks.org/piping-in-unix-or-linux/) its output through to the `less` interactive text viewer.
-- you'll find the code we wrote at the very end: all the rest is code that has imported through our `#include` directives
+- you'll find the code we wrote at the very end: all the rest is code that has been imported through our `#include` directives

 ---